-The Executive Director (formerly the Director of Corporate Services and Public Affairs) has been delegated the authority to oversee the administration of the Act and to ensure compliance with the legislation (see Appendix A).
+The Executive Director has been delegated the authority to oversee the administration of the Act and to ensure compliance with the legislation (see Appendix A).
 The Executive Director directly reports to the President and Chief Executive Officer of the Foundation.

-4. INTERPRETATION OF THE 2015-2016 STATISTICAL REPORT ON THE PRIVACY ACT
+4. HIGHLIGHTS OF THE STATISTICAL REPORT ON THE PRIVACY ACT

-The following is provided to assist the reader in the interpretation of Appendix B, which presents the statistical report covering the reporting period of this annual report.
+The following is provided to assist the reader in the interpretation of Appendix B, which presents the 2016-2017 statistical report covering the reporting period of this annual report.